 First the basics.
-Pitching begins with selecting the type of pitch to throw by pressing the corresponding button on your PSP.
-Next the nub is used to select the desired pitch location, which is made easier by a three-by-three grid that divides up the strike zone for you visually.
-The grid also displays the batterís hot and cold zones so that you know which parts of the plate to target and which to avoid.
-The nub itself can make things a little iffy when selecting the pitch location, though, as it really wants to bring the pitch location indicator back to center and youíll have to fight it a bit if you want to be precise.
-The last step is to use the gameís golf-swing style meter to throw the pitch.
+Pitching begins with selecting the type of pitch to throw by pressing the corresponding button on your controller.
+Next the analog stick is used to select the desired pitch location, which is made easier by a three-by-three grid that divides up the strike zone for you visually.
+The grid also displays the batter’s hot and cold zones so that you know which parts of the plate to target and which to avoid.
+The last step is to use the game’s golf game style swing style meter to throw the pitch.
 Pressing a button starts the meter and you need to press the button again when you reach the desired power level.
-This will start the meter moving in the other direction and youíll need to press the button again within a marked zone to make the pitch accurate.
-Itís a pretty good system for pitching and is easy to pick up and get used to.
+This will start the meter moving in the other direction and you’ll need to press the button again within a marked zone to make the pitch accurate.
+It’s a pretty good system for pitching and is easy to pick up and get used to.

 Batting is an even simpler affair.
-At the lowest difficulty level itís just a matter of pressing a button when the ball crosses the plate.
+At the lowest difficulty level it’s just a matter of pressing a button when the ball crosses the plate.
 At higher difficulty levels more options become available.
-Youíre able to select between a normal and power swing, use the nub to direct the direction of your swing, and you can also try to guess pitch type and location.
-Guess the pitch and youíre rewarded with a solid hit, guess wrong and it will be harder for you to connect.
+You’re able to select between a normal and power swing, use the stick to direct the direction of your swing, and you can also try to guess pitch type and location.
+Guess the pitch and you’re rewarded with a solid hit, guess wrong and it will be harder for you to connect.

 The base running controls are pretty easy to use as well.
-The left trigger will advance all runners and the right will send them back.
+L1 will advance all runners and the R1 will send them back.
 You can also use the face buttons to give the advance or retreat to a single base runner.
 These buttons are intuitively mapped to the diamond, so for example the Triangle button will give the command to a man on second while the Square will do so for a man on third.
-On defense a circle on the ground tracks the ballís location with the size of the circle indicating the ballís height above the ground.
-You need to move a fielder to the center of the circle to make the catch, and by lining the fielder slightly behind the spot and pressing a base button in advance you can ďpreloadĒ the throw to get the ball into the infield quickly.
+On defense a circle on the ground tracks the ball’s location with the size of the circle indicating the ball’s height above the ground.
+You need to move a fielder to the center of the circle to make the catch, and by lining the fielder slightly behind the spot and pressing a base button in advance you can “preload” the throw to get the ball into the infield quickly.
 Throwing to a base is just as easy as the base running with the face buttons again mapped to the individual bases.

 MLB 06 plays closer to a baseball sim than an arcade game, with scores pretty closely corresponding to those that you see in the majors.
 Hits and batting averages seem to run a bit higher than normal for the players that you control yourself, with the numbers being closer to par for simulated games and opposing hitters.